Corby's Lost Pubs

 Of those pubs which have been lost however, it's an inescapable truth that many have closed under unfortunate circumstances.
 It's often a hard job finding information on post-war estate pubs like those in Corby, but when I have managed to discover a snippet of information it often emerges that a pub has closed due to lawlessness, often associated with a period of lax management.
 In fact I'd suggest that very few of Corby's pubs have closed through a lack of use, for the most part they remain popular and well supported when managed well, which they generally are nowadays I'm pleased to say.

 This list represents the limits of my own knowledge on the subject, and does not include the many social clubs which have come and gone.
-At the time of writing there are three pubs 'temporarily' closed, of which two (The Kingfisher and Village Inn*) might be expected to reopen at some point, the third (Rockingham Arms) somewhat less certain.
-I've little doubt that there are significant omissions, and I'd welcome comments to this effect, as well as any photos that could be included with a credit to the owner of course.
+I've little doubt that there are significant omissions and I'd welcome comments to this effect, as well as any photos that could be included with a credit to the owner of course.

 The Lost Pubs of Corby